 For custom roman shades you can save money with these three options:

 - Faux vs. Real – If you get faux shades they are less expensive, but beware.
 Faux shades don’t go up and down.
 They are purely for aesthetic purposes, they can’t be lowered.
-This can work in a kitchen or living room where you don’t need privacy or darkness.
+Faux roman shades are a great option in a kitchen or living room where you don’t need as much privacy or darkness.
+It is all up to your personal preference.

-- Cords vs. Cordless – If you opt for “with a cord” it is less expensive than the cordless option.
-If you have small children, getting shades with a cord can be dangerous if they are in a child’s bedroom.
+- Cords vs. Cordless – If you opt for “with a cord” it is less expensive than cordless shades.
+If you have small children, getting shades with a cord may not be the ideal choice as they can be dangerous if they are in a child’s bedroom.
 The cords do make awesome cat toys though.

 - Lined vs. Unlined – The liner is usually extra.
-Blackout is the most expensive kind of liner and works well in bedrooms.
-If you don’t get them lined, you may not get as much coverage as you are expecting.
+Blackout liner is the most expensive kind of liner and works well in bedrooms for room darkening.
+If you don’t get them lined, you may not get as much coverage as you want.
 I recommend holding the fabric up to your window so you can see how much light you will be getting through one layer of fabric.
-If it’s a room that can withstand light, or you want the shades to be light filtering this can be a money saving option.
+If it’s a room that can withstand light, or you want the shades to be light filtering this can be a money-saving option.

 Best Etsy Roman Shade Suppliers

-I worked with several Etsy sellers to get quotes for roman shade projects.
+I worked with several ETSY sellers to get quotes for roman shade projects.
+ETSY is great if you are looking for customization options.
 It’s important to deal with sellers that have good ratings.
 These are the three I recommend:

 - WindowsbyMelissa – Her prices also start at $75 and she has lots of fabrics to choose from or you can send your own.
 This doesn’t include lining.
 She has 5 stars and over a thousand reviews and responds very quickly to email questions.